Watch this video to understand the differences!

-You may also be working with a Collaborator who will only be working on one of these projects, you can add that user to the project as a Collaborator.
+You may also be working with a client who will only be working on one of these projects.
+You can add that user to the project as a Collaborator.

-Team Members are users that are invited to join your team.
-They will have access to all the projects for your team, except ones that have been specifically marked as Private
+Team Members are users that are invited to join your overall account.
+They will have access to all the projects within your teams, except those specifically marked as Private.

 They can create new projects and can invite collaborators to projects on your team.

-These users would be your internal team, or users who will always be working on your team's projects.
+These users would be your internal team or users who will always be working on your team's projects and assisting your team's organization.
 They are typically your trusted work colleagues.

-They cannot view any files or folders that are marked as Private and they cannot share any files from the Project.
+They cannot view any files or folders marked as Private, and they cannot share any files from the Project.

-Collaborators already have limited permissions in your project however, you can disable downloading permissions along with disabling their ability to invite other collaborators to the project.
+Collaborators already have limited permissions in your project; however, you can disable downloading permissions.
 These permissions are available under Project Settings.

 Typically, Collaborators are vendors or external contributors you work with on certain projects.
-Another way to think of Collaborators is that they are users whose access you want to be able to control.
+Another way to think of Collaborators is that they are users whose access you want to control.

 💡 Frame.io Top Tip!